maxnathaniel/maxnatho-io/content/blog/what-is-tc39-and-why-should-you-care/index.md

 **Q**: What is the difference between ECMAScript and JavaScript?

 **A**: ECMAScript is a standard of scripting languages, while JavaScript is the implementation of ECMAScript.
-There are other languages such as ActionScript that implement ECMAScript.
+There are other languages such as ActionScript that implements ECMAScript.

 **Q**: Where can I find more information about TC39